 The Evergreen (easy)

-The cemetery features a network of moderately sloping trails, some paved, others left natural.
+The cemetery features a network of moderately sloping trails, some paved and others left natural.
 Trails connect across Stevens Avenue to Baxter Woods.

 The Fore River Sanctuary (easy to moderate)

-Looking for more information for cycling resources in Maine?
+Looking for more information on cycling resources in Maine?

 - The State of Maine Department of Transportation produces an excellent guide to bike routes throughout Maine at the Explore Maine website.

 - The Bicycle Coalition of Maine is the state-wide advocacy organization for Maine.
-They publish an annual events calendar as well as offering several one day rides in Maine including the lobster ride and the women’s ride.
+They publish an annual events calendar and offer several one-day rides in Maine, including the lobster and women’s rides.